boldbi/demo-row-level-security/README.md

 If you want to run a component individually, you can directly bootstrap that component in the `main.ts` file.

 By default the `AppComponent` will be bootstrapped, as it is the root-component of the application.

 ![image](https://github.com/bold-bi/embedded-bi-samples/assets/149655326/a3ba174a-2891-4248-a549-b6513538bca9)

-For example, if you want to run the data source filter scenario, you can change the value to `DatasourceComponent`
+For example, if you want to run the data source filter sample, you can change the value to `DatasourceComponent`

 ![image](https://github.com/bold-bi/embedded-bi-samples/assets/149655326/a485df37-a22f-4a8a-97aa-5efc8531c2fa)

-You can also run the isolation filter scenario, by changing the value to `IsolationComponent`
+You can also run the isolation filter sample, by changing the value to `IsolationComponent`

 ![image](https://github.com/bold-bi/embedded-bi-samples/assets/149655326/3cd02a75-5456-4c95-b6d7-80ff3aceea49)

 This way, only the specified component will be executed.